Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

 Our analysis suggests that the separation of the different FMR modes is of the same order of magnitude as the loss rate (see SI for additional data).
 We consider that these are from standing spin wave resonances, commonly observed for thin magnetic films~\cite{Serga2010} and with one reported observation in bulk of the vdW material CrI$_3$ \cite{Kapoor2021}.
 In thin-film magnets under a static magnetic field applied in-plane, the magnetic-dipole interaction generates two prominent spin wave branches for an in-plane momentum, the backward volume spin wave (BVMSW) and magnetostatic surface spin wave (MSSW) modes \cite{Kalinikos_JPC1986, Bhaskar2020}.
 These spin wave modes have different dispersion relations, having higher (MSSWs) and lower (BVMSWs) resonance frequencies with respect to that of the uniform FMR mode.
 We calculate the distance of these standing spin-wave modes based on magnetic parameters of bulk CGT as well as the lateral dimensions of the flakes (see SI for more details).
 We can find spin waves having a frequency separation within $100\,\mega\hertz$ and $200\,\mega\hertz$ ($3.3\,\milli\tesla$ to $6.6\,\milli\tesla$ in magnetic field units), which are consistent with our experimental observation in terms of its mode separation.
-We also considered a possibility that each layer of CGT might have different magnetic parameters, and thus producing different individual resonance modes.
+However, the irregular shape of the CGT flakes renders exact calculations of spin wave mode frequencies very challenging.
+We also considered a possibility that each layer of CGT might have different magnetic parameters (e.g. chemical inhomogeneity), and thus producing different individual resonance modes.
 Our numerical simulations based on atomistic spin dynamics\cite{wahab2021quantum,kartsev2020biquadratic} rule out this possibility, as resonance modes from individual layers average to a single mode as soon as a fraction of $10\%$ of inter-layer exchange coupling is introduced (see SI for more details).
 Therefore, we speculate that the multiple mode nature we observe in our experiments is likely originating from intrinsic properties of the CGT flakes.

 Figure\,\ref{fig03} shows the extracted $\omega_{\mathrm{FRM}}$ as a function of $B_{\mathrm{FMR}}$ for each resonator--CGT-flake hybrid.
 The experimental values are in excellent agreement with a curve calculated by the Kittel equation with magnetic parameters for bulk CGT~\cite{Khan2019}, from which the data exhibits a standard deviation of less than $5\,\%$.
 This agreement, achieved by independent characterizations of 23 CGT flakes measured by superconducting resonators, is experimental evidence that the magnetic parameters that determine the dispersion of $\omega_{\mathrm{FRM}}\left(B_{\mathrm{FMR}}\right)$, i.e. the CGT g-factor $g_{\mathrm{CGT}}$, saturation magnetization $M_{\mathrm{s}}$ and uniaxial anisotropy $K_{\mathrm{u}}$, exhibit little thickness dependence in exfoliated CGT flakes, and are not disturbed by the transfer onto the resonator structure.
 We note, that this demonstrates that vdW magnetic materials are particularly attractive for device applications, as they are less prone for contamination from exfoliation.